 Jay eventually taped Duran Duran’s As the Lights Go Down concert on Cinemax onto a blank tape.
 She used a silver pen writing Sing Blue Silver across the black tape—a title which seemed fitting at the time.
 Simon LeBon’s operatic energy belting out that refrain was an indelible memory not easily dispatched with age as she still remembered decades later her teenage self crushing so hard on him after that show.
 She wore that tape out playing it repeatedly well into her twenties until the actual tour tape was released that was coincidentally named Sing Blue Silver.

 Jay liked her tape better because the cheers from the crowd were louder.

 She kept that cassette tape forever until they lost it in one of their many moves.

 Much of Jay and Natalie’s teenage years revolved around double-D’s music and Jay’s crush on Simon and Nat’s on Roger, the drummer.
-They listened to them so much and had so many two-party dance raves to that tape and the rest of their music that Cody and Ben grew to hate Duran Duran and their music.
+They listened to them over and over and had so many two-party dance raves to that tape and the rest of their music that Cody and Ben grew to hate Duran Duran and their music.
 Jay thought it was like all the other teenage boys at the time green with envy and jealousy over how many girls stanned Duran Duran and their music.